We found 9 neurologists who accept 1199 near East Meadow, NY.

 Clinical interests: Movement Disorders

 Dr. Bernard Berkowitz's area of specialization is neurology (brain & spinal cord disease).
-He honors several insurance carriers, including Amerigroup, Health Insurance Plan of New York (HIP), and POMCO.
-He attended medical school at New York University (NYU) School of Medicine.
-Dr. Berkowitz is conversant in Spanish.
-Dr. Berkowitz is affiliated with NuHealth.
+Dr. Berkowitz honors Amerigroup, Health Insurance Plan of New York (HIP), POMCO, and more.
+He graduated from New York University (NYU) School of Medicine.
+He is conversant in Spanish.
+He is affiliated with NuHealth.

 Conditions / Treatments